tom-power/intellij-terminal-karabiner/README.md

-ctrl a + shift -> Move caret to line start with selection ctrl e -> Move caret to line end ctrl e + shift -> Move caret to end start with selection ctrl c -> copy ctrl k -> commit (and remove current)
+ctrl a + shift -> Move caret to line start with selection ctrl e -> Move caret to line end ctrl e + shift -> Move caret to end start with selection ctrl k -> commit (and remove current)
 ```

 ### Notes

 - option left/right, cmd l are working for me is so not included, please add if needed
-- cmd u/l/k/c to ctrl u/l/k/c aren't covered in the ticket but are handy
+- cmd u/l/k to ctrl u/l/k
+   aren't covered in the ticket but are handy